IliaAnastassov/SuperDuperCalculator/README.md

 # SuperDuperCalculator - make maths easy and fun!

 The calculator provides a nice, simple and user-friendly GUI.
-You can do various calculations fast and easy, harnessing the full computational power of your system!

-- you can add
-- you can subtract
-- you can multiply
-- you can divide
-- you can also **get the result** of the above operations!!!

-### Don't waste your time anymore, join this great project!
+It allows you to do all the basic arithmetic operations - adition, subtraction, multiplication and division.

+This simple project applies factory and strategy design patterns.

+All forks are welcome.